 Prune your tags regularly

-Even with a plan, you'll probably find that your list of tags continuously expands.
+Even with a plan, your list of tags continuously expands.
 Make a point of regularly reviewing your tags and removing the tags that are redundant or unnecessary.
 The Tag Manager makes it easy to see all your tags, delete them, and merge duplicates into a single tag.